Ozark IntelligenceOZARKINTELLIGENCE

 HIPAA doesn't prohibit AI.
 It requires that any system handling Protected Health Information (PHI) meets specific security standards.
 The key requirements are straightforward:

 That's it.
 If your AI platform checks those boxes, you're compliant.
-The headache comes when practices try to use consumer tools — ChatGPT, Google Gemini, standard Typeform — that were never designed for healthcare data.
+The headache comes when practices try to use consumer tools: ChatGPT, Google Gemini, standard Typeform: that were never designed for healthcare data.
 Those are off-limits.
 But purpose-built, BAA-covered AI tools work perfectly.
+We walk through the full vetting process in our HIPAA AI Implementation Checklist: 20 checks across vendor contracts, data handling, access controls, patient-facing output, and incident response.

 AI Automations That Actually Work in Healthcare